meisterplayer/media-nativehls/README.md

 #### dvrThreshold *[Number]* (default: 300) ####

-This value determines if a live stream is a DVR stream yes or no. If the live stream has added up more seconds then the dvrThreshold it is considered a DVR stream else not.
+This value in seconds is used to determine whether a HLS stream is considered to have a DVR window or not.
+By default streams that have a window of less than 5 minutes are considered 'just' live.

 Example: